 Suzanne is a recent graduate of Rice University, where she obtained a BA in Art History and Visual & Dramatic Arts (Film/Photography).
 While at Rice, Suzanne served as the Director of Inferno Gallery (formerly Matchbox), Rice’s student-run art gallery.
-Under her directorship, the gallery exhibited shows from local Houston and Austin-based artists as well as from students in Rice’s arts department.
+Under her directorship, the gallery exhibited shows from local Houston and Texas-based artists as well as from students in Rice’s arts department.
 Suzanne is a photo-based artist and is interested in experimental printing media.
 She is one of the inaugural recipients of the Joan Hohlt and Roger Wich Emerging Photographer Scholarship at the Houston Center for Photography.